 To this end, I’ve compiled a campaign character sheet.
 This can be a sheet for the whole group to fill out, expressing desires and conditions in a quick, organized format.
 It’s systemless and is not genre-specific, in the hopes of being applicable to as many games as possible.
 You may want to add or remove sections, depending on your needs.
 The DM can fill out the sheet first to cover what they are most interested in running, and then show it to the players to start a conversation.
 A group could fill it out at the same time, or fill it out during the week before a game and share the results with the group before speaking face-to-face.
 Online-only groups can get to know a lot more about each other by sharing their results.

 You can scroll through a preview of my campaign character sheet in the box below:

 If you want to try it out for your game, save your own copy.
-You can download it as an Excel file and fill it in that way, or save a copy to your Google Drive and edit from there.
+You can download it as an Excel file and fill it in that way, or save a copy to your Google Drive and edit from there (use the File menu for these options).
 Just don't delete the MainData sheet; it's necessary for the drop-down menus to work.